-If you don't have a smiling shot somewhere in the middle of your book, then be sure to add a good smiling head shot.
-Agents and clients want to see your smile, but more important, your teeth.
+If you don’t have a smiling shot somewhere in the middle of your book, then be sure to add a good smiling headshot.
+Agents and clients want to see your smile, but more importantly, your teeth.

 It’s okay if you don’t have perfect teeth, in fact, many supermodels are known for their gap-toothed smiles or sexy overbites.
 In one of the episodes of America’s Next Top Model, Tyra Banks actually sent one of the contestants to the dentist to have a small gap in her teeth made wider!